We share the top 10 RPA questions and solutions to help you take your business to the next phase of productivity.

-Start with a business area that is open to change, ready and willing to embrace technology.
+Start with a business area open to change, ready and willing to embrace technology.

 Success begets success.
 A focused approach to process improvement with a quick-win aptitude produces an organizational environment ready for adoption.

-Bots can read data from an Excel sheet, or other system interface like an invoice system or even scanned invoice documents using Optical Character Recognition.
+Bots can read data from an Excel sheet or other system interface like an invoice system or even scanned invoice documents using optical character recognition (OCR).
 They use that input data to enter into a corresponding system such as Salesforce or a custom-built system.

-When programmed into RPA solutions, these tasks can be executed at a much higher rate of speed and with a much higher rate of accuracy than that of human actors.
+When programmed into RPA solutions, these bots can execute these tasks at a much higher rate of speed and accuracy than human actors.

-Bots don’t copy and paste the wrong data, they don’t get distracted when an email comes in or their phone buzzes, they don’t get tired and complain when working on weekends and nights; in short, they don’t make mistakes.
+Bots don’t copy and paste the wrong data, they don’t get distracted when an email comes in or their phone buzzes, they don’t get tired and complain when working nights and weekends.
+In short, they don’t make mistakes.

-Not only does that increase throughput, but it improves accuracy and compliance as well.
+Not only does that increase throughput, but it also improves accuracy and compliance.

-However, all too often we lack the available technological communication mechanisms or Application Programming Interfaces to adequately produce these system-to-system integrations.
+However, all too often, we lack the available technological communication mechanisms or application programming interfaces (APIs) to adequately produce these system-to-system integrations.

 This frees up valuable human resources, accelerating your workforce and giving them time to work on value-add activities.

-Which tool to use to solve any problem often depends on the problem and challenges you’re trying to address.
-There are varying degrees of fit-for-purpose RPA solutions and of course varying price points.
+Which tool to use to solve any problem often depends on the RPA question you’re trying to address.
+There are varying degrees of fit-for-purpose RPA solutions and, of course, varying price points.

-Maintain a visible list of business process areas of focus in the form of an Enterprise Automation Roadmap.
-Continue to refer to and refine this roadmap in order to stack rank areas of opportunity and scale solution delivery.
+Maintain a visible list of business process areas of focus.
+This list serves as your process improvement roadmap for ongoing and future RPA efforts.
+Continue to refer to and refine this roadmap in order to stack ranked areas of opportunity and scale solution delivery.

 Maintain a library of assets across BPM and RPA solutions.
-This is important as new process improvement initiatives are evaluated.
-A single core group can provide visibility into assets already available or make slight changes to increase velocity and standardize.
+This step is important as the COE evaluates new process improvement initiatives.
+A single core group can provide visibility into available assets or make slight changes to increase velocity and standardize.

-Develop and iterate on best practices to implementation.
-Don’t re-invent the wheel every time for standard project patterns like error handling, escalation, monitoring and deployment.
+Develop and iterate on best practices for implementation.
+Don’t reinvent the wheel every time for standard project patterns like error handling, escalation, monitoring and deployment.

 Workforce reduction is often top of mind as a measure of ROI on RPA projects.
 However, more often than not, RPA solutions provide the opportunity to grow without growing.
 Scale your business without linearly adding resources for those repetitive, mundane, yet must-have tasks.